timtody/simple-cnn/README.md

 # A rudimentary Convolutional Neural Network in Python
 This post consists of my implementation of a three layer Convolutional Neural Network in Python.
-Please note that this network is neither effiecient nor archieves state of the art classification performance.
+Please note that this network is neither effiecient nor achieves state of the art classification performance.
 Since the purpose is solely educational i tried to keep it as basic as possible with as little as possible dependencies.

 ## Getting Started
 ### Dependencies